Newport Chemical Depot (NECD)

-The Newport Chemical Depot will continue to store bulk chemical agent in ton containers until it is safely disposed of by the Chemical Stockpile Disposal Program.
-Once the agent has been removed, the containers will be cleaned and decontaminated in accordance with federal, state and local laws, and then shipped off-site for recycling.
+The Newport Chemical Depot continued to store bulk chemical agent in ton containers until it was safely disposed of by the Chemical Stockpile Disposal Program.
+Once the agent had been removed, the containers were cleaned and decontaminated in accordance with federal, state and local laws, and then shipped off-site for recycling.

 VX was produced in four steps, numbered zero through three.
-The first three steps are located outside the current chemical agent storage area and are scheduled to be completely demolished by August 2002.
-Step III, which is located inside the storage area, will be completed by February 2007.
-Step III is where the precursors were combined to actually create the VX.
+The first three steps are located outside the chemical agent storage area and were scheduled to be completely demolished by August 2002.
+Step III, which is located inside the storage area, was to be completed by February 2007.
+Step III was where the precursors were combined to actually create the VX.
 During VX production the installation's contractor was FMC Corp.
-The depot's current contractor, Mason & Hanger Corp., employs 205 workers who provide safe and secure storage of the stockpile.
-A handful of employees from the VX production days still work at the depot today.
+The depot's contractor, Mason & Hanger Corp., employs 205 workers who provide safe and secure storage of the stockpile.

 In its 2005 BRAC Recommendations, DoD recommended to close Newport Chemical Depot.
 There was no additional chemical demilitarization workload slated to go to Newport Chemical Depot.
 The projected date for completion of existing workload was 2nd quarter of 2008.
 There would be no further use for Newport Chemical Depot.